ryanstout/stoutlang/docs/effects.md

 ```
 def save_doctor(person: Person) {
     # The <= is sugar for creating a copy of the record and updating a property in the process, then assigning
-    # it back to the orignal variable name.
+    # it back to the original variable name.
     #
     # Below is the same as: `person = Person({name: person.name, ...person})`
     person.name <= "Dr ${person.name}"